 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 17 March 2021.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Criminology and Psychology uses a variety of study materials and has the following elements:

-If you feel you may need additional support with any of the elements above, visit our disability page to find more about what we offer.
+For more detailed information, see the Accessibility Statements on individual module descriptions.
+If you feel you may need additional support, visit Disability support to find more about what we offer.
 Please contact us as soon as possible to discuss your individual requirements, so we can put arrangements in place before you start.

 This qualification develops your learning in four main areas:

 The level and depth of your learning gradually increases as you work through the qualification.
-You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; e-learning resources like podcasts, interactive media and online materials; tutorial groups and community forums.
+You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 If you have already studied at university level, you may be able to count it towards your Open University qualification – which could save you time and money by reducing the number of modules you need to study.
 At the OU we call this credit transfer.